ampproject/amphtml/extensions/amp-a4a/amp-a4a-format.md

 1. `position:fixed` and `position:sticky` are prohibited in
 creative CSS.

    _Rationale_: position:fixed breaks out of shadow DOM, which A4A depends on.
    Also, Ads in AMP are already not allowed to use fixed position.

 1. `touch-action` is prohibited.

    _Rationale_: An ad that can manipulate `touch-action` can interfere with the user's ability to scroll the host document.

-1. Creative CSS is limited to 20kb.
+1. Creative CSS is limited to 20,000 bytes.

    _Rationale_: Large CSS blocks bloat the creative, increase network latency, and degrade page performance.

 1. CSS: transition and animation are subject to additional restrictions.

    _Rationale_: AMP must be able to control all animations belonging to an ad, so that it can stop them when the ad is not on screen or system resources are very low.

 #### CSS Animations and Transitions